4433189/InAppProductsManager/README.md

 # In-App Products Manager

-This is a slightly modified version of [StoreManager.m](https://developer.apple.com/library/ios/samplecode/sc1991/Listings/iOSInAppPurchases_iOSInAppPurchases_StoreManager_m.html#//apple_ref/doc/uid/DTS40014726-iOSInAppPurchases_iOSInAppPurchases_StoreManager_m-DontLinkElementID_24) / [.h](https://developer.apple.com/library/ios/samplecode/sc1991/Listings/iOSInAppPurchases_iOSInAppPurchases_StoreManager_h.html#//apple_ref/doc/uid/DTS40014726-iOSInAppPurchases_iOSInAppPurchases_StoreManager_h-DontLinkElementID_23) included in [StoreKitSuite](https://www.google.com.ua/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjN8LjUqKvJAhWIlHIKHdu5AOIQFggbMAA&url=https%3A%2F%2Fdeveloper.apple.com%2Flibrary%2Fios%2Fsamplecode%2Fsc1991%2FIntroduction%2FIntro.html&usg=AFQjCNEPjfoc5IqcDDdb1UIQe2rnhcXQ9Q&sig2=xnuEyG5khlKNypOaJZfQaA)  sample code.
-This variant supports auto-retry and has slightly changed notifications behaviour.
+This is a modified version of [StoreManager.m](https://developer.apple.com/library/ios/samplecode/sc1991/Listings/iOSInAppPurchases_iOSInAppPurchases_StoreManager_m.html#//apple_ref/doc/uid/DTS40014726-iOSInAppPurchases_iOSInAppPurchases_StoreManager_m-DontLinkElementID_24) / [.h](https://developer.apple.com/library/ios/samplecode/sc1991/Listings/iOSInAppPurchases_iOSInAppPurchases_StoreManager_h.html#//apple_ref/doc/uid/DTS40014726-iOSInAppPurchases_iOSInAppPurchases_StoreManager_h-DontLinkElementID_23) included in [StoreKitSuite](https://www.google.com.ua/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjN8LjUqKvJAhWIlHIKHdu5AOIQFggbMAA&url=https%3A%2F%2Fdeveloper.apple.com%2Flibrary%2Fios%2Fsamplecode%2Fsc1991%2FIntroduction%2FIntro.html&usg=AFQjCNEPjfoc5IqcDDdb1UIQe2rnhcXQ9Q&sig2=xnuEyG5khlKNypOaJZfQaA)  sample code.
+This "fork" supports auto-retry and has slightly changed notifications behaviour.

 ## Purpose

-When using In-App Purchase, before buying things, Products have to be retrieved from the App Store.
-As suggested by the documentation before user ever come up to your app's In-App Store, the products information has to be alredy there.
+When using In-App Purchase, before buying things, Products (by ProductIDs) have to be retrieved from the App Store.
+As suggested by the documentation before user ever come up to your app's In-App Store UI, the products information has to be alredy there.
+StoreManager does just that!

 ## Architecture Decision

 In terms of architecture, some kind of manager needed to accomplish that.
-The manager stays in memmory during the lifetime of an app session and can be accessed anytime while the app is running.
-Accesment is made in two ways:
+The manager stays in memmory during the lifetime of an app session and can be accessed anytime while the app is running (thus Singleton pattern is chosen).
+Using the instans falls in two ways:

-1. Control fetching
+1. Ask for `SKPorduct` fetching
-2. Retrieve products information
+2. Be notified upon receiving `SKPorduct` array

 ## Usage

 This is exactly what original StoreManager able to do.
-However, I wanted it to be more robust and complex :) The manager's `fetchProductInformationForIds:` method might be called as many times as you need the products information to be refreshed.
+However, I wanted it to be more robust, but yet simple to use.
+The manager's `fetchProductInformationForIds:` method might be called as many times as you need the products information to be refreshed.

 When manager encounters an error, it schedules itself for an attempt to retry after 15 seconds.
 In case, something calls `fetchProductInformationForIds:` during this "waiting", the manager resets auto-retry and starts the request from scratch.